DIANNE'S COUNCIL EXPERIENCE

 • Inter-City Forum on Social Policy - former member

-• Alberta Urban Municipalities Association - Sustainability and Environment Committee (2021)
+• Alberta Municipalities Association (AM) - Sustainability and Environment Committee (2021)

 • Red Deer College Polytechnic Advocacy - I’m a Red Deer College alumni